jo-hoe/traitor-roulette/article/Traitors Roulette.md

 The stake after the round is always calculated as follows:

-> Stack Before Round - Bet + Winnings
+> Stake Before Round - Bet + Winnings

 or